6 Real Money Lessons Every Parent Should Teach Their Teenager Before College

 High school students, regardless of their post-12th grade plans, should know about the cost of going to college and the consequences of debt.
 Even if parents plan to pay for the child’s entire college education, things can change.
 Some parents make the mistake of putting education first, but not talking about the work it took to build-up the college fund.
 Again, teaching and exampling discipline and focusing on a long-term goal is key to success.

 Let teenagers make monetary mistakes, and show them how every action has consequences.
-If the teen goes over budget one month, they need to learn that in the next month they will have to cut back on a category, such as going out for ice cream.
+If the teen goes over budget one month, they need to learn that in the next month, they will have to cut back on a category, such as going out for ice cream.
 The same goes obviously for college.
 Going shopping and for lunch—while therapeutic—can have expensive long-term consequences.
-Help teach your teen that the $60 shirt and $20 burger platter actually costs significantly more than $80 in the long-term when it comes to paying back student loans over 10 years with interest.
-Showing them the burden of debt will be one of the greatest lessons that every parent can teach their children, regardless of the parents’ income.
-While it is much easier to simply hand out cash and cover all of your child’s “expenses”, having them put some skin in the game and figure out debt management can be invaluable.
+Help teach your teen that the $60 shirt and $20 burger platter actually cost significantly more than $80 in the long term when it comes to paying back student loans over 10 years with interest.

-4. Practice delayed gratification
+4. Practice Delayed Gratification

 The toughest lesson for everyone, especially teenagers, is making them wait to buy what they want.
 We all have a natural urge to buy things we want or like immediately.
 For that reason, it is even more crucial that parents practice delayed gratification with teenagers and resist buying things they want versus what they really need.

-For instance, if their classmate shows off the latest tech gadget or fashion trend and thus your teen wants to have the same, tell them to wait until the next week or even the next month.
+For instance, if their classmate shows off the latest tech gadget or fashion trend and your teen wants to have the same, tell them to wait until the next week or even the next month.
 If it’s just a want, make the teen contribute part of the cost, too.
 The age-old question of, “Is it important enough for you to spend your money on it?” is huge in teaching want vs. need.
 Chances are, once time passes and they’re faced with paying for it themselves, the desire will likely fade.
-It is also important to note that if they do pay for it themselves that you let them do so.
-It is a bad lesson to pay for the item at the 11th hour because you will have undermined your own credibility and the practice of delayed gratification.
-Another bonus of having the child pay for the item themself is that you will be pleasantly surprised at how well they take care of the item(s) they purchase with their own money!
+I

 The term “walk the walk” is especially important in teaching kids financial well-being.
 Kids are a sponge and absorb more than we likely know.
 It is always a good idea to be a financial role model to showcase healthy money habits and attitudes on a daily basis that your teenager can follow.
-Be certain to focus on just that child when reviewing their financials habits, and avoid comparing them to you or their siblings.
-You want to build good habits by empowering them to follow your example, not just doing something because they have to.
+Be certain to focus on just that child when reviewing their financial habits, and avoid comparing them to you or their siblings.
+You want to build good habits by empowering them to follow your example, not just do something because they have to.
 They will eventually take ownership of good habits (or bad habits, depending upon the example you provide) and will continue to use them throughout life.

-Properly educating your child on financial consequences can help your teen to make the right choice when making financial decisions.
+Educate your child on what their credit score means and the financial consequences if can bring.
 One important consequence to relay to your teenager is how a credit score can affect their future finances.
 One avenue to help your teen have a good credit score before going to college is giving them access to a credit card.
 Of course, before giving them a credit card be sure they have shown and demonstrated good money habits.
 It’s easy to overspend with a credit card, which is a lesson young adults often have to learn in college when credit card companies are offering cards left and right.
-So walk them through the fees and benefits of different cards, and best practices regarding credit card usage, so they can work towards the perfect credit score.
-Many graduates find themselves with little to no credit when it’s time to buy a car or get a loan or even rent an apartment if they haven’t started working on building their credit score throughout college.
-Prepare your child ahead of time, and they will thank you for it.

-family in living room Final Notes
+Final Notes